What is haemoptysis?

-Depending on your condition, you may be asked to have a chest x-ray or CT scan to detect any problems.
-You may also be asked to have a bronchoscopy, which is a procedure to see the inside of your airways and lungs.
+Depending on your condition, you may need to have a chest x-ray or CT scan to detect any problems.
+You may also need to have a bronchoscopy, which is a procedure to see the inside of the airways and lungs.

-If a blood clot in your lung is suspected, you may need a lung ventilation-perfusion scan, which looks at air flow and blood flow in the lungs.
+If a blood clot in the lung is suspected, you may need a lung ventilation-perfusion scan, which looks at air flow and blood flow in the lungs.

 Other tests that may be done include blood tests and a test to look for infection-causing bacteria in your saliva.

-The type of treatment you may receive will depend on the cause of your coughing up blood.
+The type of treatment will depend on the cause of your condition.
 For example, if a bacterial infection is the cause, you will probably be treated with antibiotics.